Ionic Equilibrium: Biological Buffering

 The most common causes of a high anion gap metabolic acidosis are lactic acidemia and the ketoacidosis associated with excessive ketone body synthesis as is typical in diabetic ketoacidosis.
 Numerous drugs can also lead to an increased anion gap such as aspirin and isoniazid (tuberculosis treatment).
 Toxins such as methanol, ethylene glycol, and cyanide will cause an increased anion gap.
 Renal failure will lead to an increased anion gap metabolic acidosis due to reduced acid (H+) excretion and reduced bicarbonate reabsorption.

-When considering a diagnosis in a patient with a high anion gap metabolic acidosis there is a useful mnemonic to remember the most common causes: MUDPILES (methanol, uremia, diabetic ketoacidosis, paraldehyde, infection, lactic acidosis, ethylene glycol, and salicylates).
+When considering a diagnosis in a patient with a high anion gap metabolic acidosis there is a useful mnemonic to remember the most common causes.
+There are two commonly applied mnemonics MUDPILES (methanol, uremia, diabetic ketoacidosis, paraldehyde, infection, lactic acidosis, ethylene glycol, and salicylates) and GOLDMARK (glycols, oxoproline, L-lactate, D-lactate, methanol, aspirin, renal failure, ketoacidosis).
+Glycols are commonly ethylene glycol and propylene glycol.
+Oxoproline is a metabolite of acetaminophen (also called paracetamol).
+GOLDMARK is most useful for the recognition of the more common causes of high anion gap metabolic acidosis.

 Ampholytes, Polyampholytes, pI and Zwitterion